googleapis/google-cloud-dotnet/CONTRIBUTING.md

 - Ensure that your project has the corresponding API enabled in the [API Manager](https://console.developers.google.com/apis/library)
-- Download and install the [https://cloud.google.com/sdk/](Cloud SDK)
+- Download and install the [Cloud SDK](https://cloud.google.com/sdk/)
-- Run `gcloud auth login` to set up default application credentials
+- Run `gcloud auth application-default login` to set up default application credentials, or set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to refer to a service account JSON file
 - Set the `TEST_PROJECT` environment variable to the name of your project.
   To run the tests from a command line, you can just set them directly and run the tests.
 To run the tests from Visual Studio, you should set